METALS-Copper falls after Fed announcement; fiscal worries drag

 its intervention.

-The Fed said it planned to buy $45 billion in longer-term Treasuries each
+The Fed said it plans to buy $45 billion in longer-term Treasuries each

 month on top of its $40 billion monthly purchase of mortgage-backed securities